microsoft/omi/README.md

 To download the source code to OMI for build purposes or to further develop OMI, please see repository [Build-omi](https://github.com/Microsoft/Build-omi).

+### Setting Up Credentials

+Setup of credentials for NTLM authentication is covered in [setup-ntlm-omi](Unix/doc/setup-ntlm-omi.md)

 ### Running